 - Heat the oven to 275 degrees F.

-- Whip egg whites, vanilla and cream of tartar until they almost hold soft peaks.
+- Whip egg whites, vanilla and cream of tartar until they almost hold soft peaks.3 large egg whites, at room temperature, ½ teaspoon vanilla extract, ¼ teaspoon cream of tartar

 - Slowly and gradually add the sugar, continuing to whip until all sugar is incorporated.
-NOTE: Whip on low speed while adding the sugar to give the sugar enough time to fully dissolve.
+NOTE: Whip on low speed while adding the sugar to give the sugar enough time to fully dissolve.¾ cup sugar

-- Spoon 8 round meringue nests on a parchment-lined baking sheet and bake for 45 minutes.
+- Spoon 8 round meringue nests on a parchment-lined baking sheet.
+Bake for 45 minutes.

-- Turn off the oven, don't open the oven door, and let the meringue nests cool in the oven for 1 hour.
+- Turn off the oven.
+Without opening the oven door, let the meringue nests cool in the oven for 1 hour.

 For the cherry layers:

 - Add cherries, sugar, brandy and lemon juice (if using) to a saucepan.
 Cook, uncovered, until the cherries start to break down and the juice thickens (about 20 minutes).
-Let cool.
+Let cool.1 ¾ pound fresh dark sweet cherries or fresh sour cherries, stems and pits removed*, 2 tablespoons sugar, 2 tablespoons brandy, 2 teaspoons lemon juice (use only if using fresh dark sweet cherries)

 For the chocolate ganache layers:

 - Bring the cream to a boil in the microwave or on the stovetop and pour over the chocolate.
-Let the mix sit for a minute.
+Let the mix sit for a minute.3 tablespoons heavy cream, 2 ounces sweet chocolate (milk chocolate or German chocolate), finely chopped**, 1 ounce bittersweet chocolate, finely chopped**

 - Whisk until you have a smooth ganache.
 If necessary, heat the mix over a water bath until all the chocolate is dissolved.